cncf/tag-security/policy-wg/overview-policy-formal-verification.md

 Ignoring all the hypothetical discussion above, speaking in terms of what human operators want when on pager duty on Xmas...these are some example stories I've heard in various calls and threads that the tool and specifications should improve if not completely automate:

-* Human wants to ask questions about the system running under a policy or set of policies:
+* Human operator wants to ask questions about users and resources under a policy or set of policies:
   * Is resource X accessible by a particular user Alice?
   * Can any user deploy to this namespace?
   * is one policy less-or-equally permissive than another? put another way, check whether a policy is over or under-constrained with respect to another one.
   *  Did I deny access to authorized users unintentionally?
 If so which ones?
 Which policy did that?
+* Operator wants to ask questions about the network:
-  * Is access to a resource  only allowed from a certain range of IP addresses?
+  * Is access to a resource allowed from a certain set (or all, or empty set) of IP addresses?
 If so which?
 If not which policy is granting access to which IPs?
+Which are blocking access?
+  * Are there any NetworkPolicies, Endpoints, or Pods in namespace ‘Web’ that are labeled as ‘Bastion’?
 * Human needs to show a reviewer/auditor that there are no missing or superfluous policies.
 * Human gets a particular response from the combined set of policies (or one very large policy) under test (ACCEPT/DENY) and wants to see the particular policies or policy rules responsible for the response.
 * Human wants to understand the impact of changing policy P to P'.
 Enumerate the users or resources that will be affected and how.